 Additionally, the administering authority may allow greater flexibility to the employer's contributions if added security is provided.
-Flexibility could include things like a reduced contribution rate,
+Flexibility could include things like a reduced contribution rate, extended time horizon, or permission to join a pool.
+Added security may include a suitable bond, a legally binding guarantee from an appropriate third party, or security over an asset.

-The Fund permits the prepayment of edetails are set out in the Fund's prepayme circumstances.
-Further ,
+The Fund permits the prepayment of employer contributions in specific circumstances.
+Further details are set out in the Fund's prepayment policy detailed in Appendix E.